Are you tired of feeling overwhelmed by anxiety?

 Sources of Anxiety

 Anxiety is usually triggered by worries about things that take place in the future.
 These triggers are associated with specific contexts, such as social anxiety, performance anxiety, attachment anxiety, or sexual anxiety.
 Our fast-paced world and the pressures we experience at school, work, and society can also be important triggers.
-These are examples of situations in which anxiety can be a natural response.

 However, triggers and sources are not the same, and anxiety counseling can help you differentiate them.
 The sources of anxiety can be defined by the fears underlying our anxiety.
 Working with a skilled anxiety therapist can help you recognize a number of different fears that may have deep roots:

 1. Fears of abandonment, loneliness, and not belonging, which can create an uncertain and unknown future that might feel overwhelming.
-This might not be about an actual person in our life, but something we hold important in our life, including people, groups, communities, life choices, goals, or ideals.

 2. Fears of rejection, leading to feelings of unworthiness and of being unlovable.
 Our sense of self might feel threatened, as we carry the fear that “if they really knew me, they wouldn’t want me.”